 Read the labels.

 Not all the dog food brands that are marketed as premium actually offer premium dog nutrition.
 Before you purchase dog food, be sure to read the label and double check that you’re actually buying food that is made with high-quality ingredients and provides the right nutrients.
 Real animal protein should be listed as the first ingredient in dog food: beef, venison, boar, chicken, turkey, and fish.
 Depending on the blend of nutrients your dog needs, you might need to seek out boutique dog food brands that offer truly premium fuel to keep your dog’s performance at peak levels.
 You can find these quality dog food offerings easier than you may think.
-Mossy Oak offers its quality, high-performance dog food brands at chain stores like Dollar General and Tractor Supply Co.
+Mossy Oak offers its quality, high-performance dog food brand at Dollar General.

 Dogs need the right nutrition just as much as the next animal, and this is doubly true if they’re working hard.
 Follow these nine steps to ensure that your dogs are eating for peak working performance.